• Skip to primary navigation

 If your Mac is not connected to Internet, click on the Advanced button.

-On the next screen, click on TCP/IP tab and you should be able see the IP Address of Mac listed next to “IPv4 Address:”
+On the next screen, click on TCP/IP tab and you should be able see the IP Address of your Mac listed next to “IPv4 Address:”

 IP Address on TCP/IP Screen on Mac

-2. Find IP Address Using Terminal
+2. Find IP Address of Mac Using Terminal

-If you like using the Terminal, you can use ifconfig |grep inet command to find the IP address of your device.
+If you like using the Terminal, you can use the ifconfig |grep inet command to find the IP address of your computer.

 Open the Terminal On Mac